ipld/explore.ipld.io/README.md

 ## Background

-This repo is responsible for standalone tool that lives at https://explore.ipld.io
-Component code lives in a separate repo at [ipld-explorer-components](https://github.com/ipfs/ipld-explorer-components)
+This repo is responsible for standalone tool that lives at https://explore.ipld.io Component code lives in a separate repo at [ipld-explorer-components](https://github.com/ipfs/ipld-explorer-components)

-The app will use HTTP API via [`ipfs-http-client`](https://www.npmjs.com/package/ipfs-http-client) provided by locally running IPFS node with correct CORS headers set up, and fallback to using [js-ipfs](https://github.com/ipfs/js-ipfs) otherwise.
+The ipld-explorer-components library uses [`@helia/http`](https://www.npmjs.com/package/@helia/http) to query any local IPFS node, and the network, for content.
+See https://github.com/ipfs/ipld-explorer-components/blob/8718cd07cd27a82fdeaa25b92c6809ba3cec489c/src/providers/helia.tsx and https://github.com/ipfs/ipld-explorer-components/blob/8718cd07cd27a82fdeaa25b92c6809ba3cec489c/src/lib/init-helia.ts#L23 for specifics.

-The app is built with [`create-react-app`](https://github.com/facebook/create-react-app).
-Please read the [docs](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).
+The app is built with [`Vite`](https://vitejs.dev/).
+Please read the [docs](https://vitejs.dev/guide/).

 ## Install

-With `node` > 10 (but < 12) and `npm` @ 6+ installed, run
+With `node` and `npm` installed, run

 ```js
 npm install